-Mary Castillo's novels have turned romance and mystery readers into dedicated fans.
+Mary Castillo's novels have turned romance and paranormal mystery readers into dedicated fans.
 She is the proud author of Switchcraft, In Between Men and Hot Tamara and novellas featured in the anthologies, Orange County Noir, Names I Call My Sister and Friday Night Chicas.
-Her latest book, a modern gothic set in a haunted house, Lost in the Light, has been called captivating and "a page turner with old flames, sexy ghosts, family obligations that we all contend with, humor, and bonds with new female friends."
-Her work is available in print, Kindle, Nook, Kobo, iBooks, Smashwords and more.
+Her latest paranormal mysteries, Lost in the Light and Girl in the Misthave been widely praised by critics and readers!
+Her work is available in print, Kindle, Nook, Kobo, iBooks and Smashwords.

 She can remember the exact moment when her destiny to write smart, sexy stories for women began.
 Her Grandma Margie gave her a copy of Forever Amber by Kathleen Winsor and said, "If you have any questions about what they're doing in that book, just ask me!"
 Amber had been banned in 14 states and later when it was made into a movie starring Linda Darnell, condemned by the Hays Office, which controlled decency in movies.
 While Forever Amber is hardly a book for a high school freshman (frankly the heroine makes Scarlett a model of propriety and modesty in comparison), Mary was fascinated by a character that seized life with no apologies ... and looked doing it.